red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/SubscribeReconnectTest/README.md

 # Subscribe Auto Reconnect Test

 This example utilizes overriding the `onConnectionEvent` method to test for and attempt to recover from connection errors or stopped streams by resubscribing after some preconfigured amount of time.
-This example also allows for manually stopping the stream by tapping on it.

 ## Example Code